Kurtz1993/ionic-minify/README.md

 Once you installed it, the hook will minify your app's JS and CSS files whenever you run `ionic prepare <platform>` or `ionic build <platform>` with the `--release` flag.

 ## Configuration
+ionic-minify now supports configuration file!
+You can find this file inside your hooks/ folder with the name of minify-conf.json

 ```javascript
 {
   "foldersToProcess": [ // Folders that are going to be processed.